WekanCompany/Swift-MVVM-Boilerplate/README.md

 * [OHHTTPSTUBS](https://github.com/AliSoftware/OHHTTPStubs) To Stub the network requests.
 We use it for Unit Testing.
 * [SwiftLint](https://github.com/realm/SwiftLint) Tool to enforce Swift style and conventions.

-### How do I get set up? ###

-* Edit app specific configurations in AppConfig.swift
-* For firebase, replace the GoogleService-Info.plist.
-* Folder named 'Common' can be added to your projects
-* MVVM folder contains authentication module implementaion which can be used as reference for MVVM architecture.

 ### MVVM Pattern ###

 Authentication module is implemented using MVVM design pattern.
 This can be used as a reference to follow MVVM architecture in your products.